 To accommodate the new footpath and pedestrian crossing works, offset parking in lower Blackall Street, Wakefield Street and Hill Street has already been implemented to ensure no net loss of parking.

-The project is expected to be constructed from late October 2022 – May 2023 with works staged in zones to minimise inconvenience to residents, businesses and visitors.
-Construction activity will take place between 7am and 6pm Monday to Friday (some Saturday work may be required).
+The streetscape improvements were delivered as part of council’s streetscape capital works program.
+The project was constructed from late October 2022 - late 2023 with works staged in zones to minimise inconvenience to residents, businesses and visitors.

-Council, in partnership with the Queensland Government, has allocated 500,000 of the total funding under the $100 million South East Queensland Community Stimulus Program.
+Council, in partnership with the Queensland Government, allocated $500,000 of the total funding under the $100 million South East Queensland community stimulus program.

 The community were invited to have their say at several engagement events including: